simondean/widdershins-issues/headings-depth/README.md

 # Example of request examples issue

-This is an example for issue https://github.com/Mermade/widdershins/issues/120
+This was an example for issue https://github.com/Mermade/widdershins/issues/120 which has since been fixed.

 # Regenerating the Slate HTML